Rush hour: Definition

 The name is sometimes a misnomer, as the peak period often lasts more than one hour and the "rush" refers to the volume of traffic, not the speed of its flow.
 Peak traffic periods may vary from country to country, city to city, from region to region, and seasonally.

 The frequency of public transport service is usually higher in the rush hour, and longer trains or larger vehicles are often used.
 However, the increase in capacity is often less than the increased number of passengers, due to the limits on available vehicles, staff and, in the case of rail transport, track capacity including platform length.
 The resulting crowding may force many passengers to stand, and others may be unable to board.
 If there is inadequate capacity, this can make public transport less attractive, leading to higher car use and partly shifting the congestion to roads.

 Transport demand management, such as road pricing or a congestion charge, is designed to induce people to alter their travel timing to minimize congestion.
 Similarly, public transport fares may be higher during peak periods; this is often presented as an off peak discount for single fares.
 Season tickets or multi-ride tickets, sold at a discount, are commonly used in rush hours by commuters, and may or may not reflect rush hour fare differentials.

-Staggered hours have been promoted as a means of spreading demand across a longer time span—for example, in Rush Hour (1941 film) and by the International Labour Office.
+Staggered hours have been promoted as a means of spreading demand across a longer time span—for example, in Rush Hour (1941 film), The Apartment, and by the International Labour Office.